-Note 2 By a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
-An adoption order is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
-A 'child arrangements order is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
-A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
-Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).
-This criterion includes children who appear to have been in state care outside England and ceased to be in state care as a result of being adopted (internationally adopted, previously looked after children - IAPLC).
-The admission authority is responsible for determining whether an IAPLC child is eligible
+Note 2 A 'looked-after child' is one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its functions.
+Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
+Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
+A 'child arrangements order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
+A 'special guardianship order' is 10 one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).

+Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (eg a copy of the adoption, child arrangements or special guardianship order).
+A 'looked-after child' includes any child who appears to have been in state care outside England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.